 A significant number of young trees are either budded or grafted during the production process.

-These techniques are used for the production of cultivars of a particular species with the cultivar scion wood budded onto the appropriate understock.
+These techniques (as illustrated in the diagram opposite) are used for the production of cultivars of a particular species with the cultivar scion wood budded onto the appropriate understock.

 Examples include